 The government controls the laws and regulations that could shut down your business or project.
-An example would be health code inspectors for restaurants, IRS auditors for general business, etc. Because government entities monitor everything/everyone, their interest in your individual business/endeavor is likely low.
-As such, your goal should be to keep them satisfied, communicating regularly, consulting and involving them in order to prevent them from being a risk to your project.
+Health code inspectors and IRS auditors are examples of government officials that classify as stakeholders.
+Because government entities monitor everything/everyone, their interest in your individual business/endeavor is likely low.
+As such, your goal should be to keep them satisfied, communicating regularly, consulting and involving them in order to prevent them from posing a risk to your project.

 High power, low interest

-Your company’s senior executives make the biggest decision, giving them high influence but limited bandwidth to focus on the outcomes of your project.
-This means your strategy should be to keep them satisfied by communicating as regularly as is necessary, consulting and seeking feedback, with a goal of increasing their interest in you and your work.
+Your company’s senior executives make the biggest decision, giving them high influence but limited bandwidth to focus on your project specifically.
+This means your strategy should be to keep them satisfied.
+Communicate when necessary, consulting and seeking feedback, to increase their interest in you and your work.

 Medium power, medium interest

 Co-workers carry a range of influence, but mostly their influence will be in their ability to leverage additional resources for your project, including the support of other co-workers and your superiors.
 That means you want to keep them satisfied and informed.
 Update them on your project, and be willing to leverage their interest into a supporter role.